thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

     {
         if(radioButtons4[i].checked == true)
         {
-            var feedback4 = "<p style='color:red'>Wrong; Structural equation models are usually fit to the observed covariance matrix, and sometimes a mean vector.
-In bivariate regression, the covariance between X and Y is modeled as a function of X. Topic: covariance matrix, see lecture.</p>";
+            var feedback4 = "<p style='color:red'>Wrong; This term e_i represents the 'residuals'; the variance not explained by the regression line.
+We assume that these residuals are normally distributed around 0, which means people's scores are normally distributed around the regression line.
+Topic: background knowledge.</p>";
-            if(radioButtons4[i].value == "1") {
+            if(radioButtons4[i].value == "2") {
               feedback4 = "<p style='color:green'>Correct!</p>"
             }
             document.getElementById("answerFeedback4").innerHTML = feedback4;